 Beginning in Middle School, start documenting experiences and desires with a transition portfolio.
 Transition portfolios are a history showcasing personal interests, employment history, volunteer experience, action pictures of interests, etc. They are a powerful advocacy tool.

 Self-determination is an area schools put much emphasis on for good reason.
 The more information you can present to the team showcasing desires of the student, the more attention those desires will receive.
 If the portfolio shows a clear history of interest and strength in an area then much effort should be placed in creating a path toward that direction.
-The “I” in IEP and ITP stands for individual and that may require a program individualized for your student not already in existence.
+The “I” in IEP stands for individual and that may require a program individualized for your student not already in existence.

 Transition portfolios are also extremely helpful to outside agencies because they offer a quick way to gather important information as well as be used for conversational support.